 Round 10

 Round 10 is the easiest of the lot.
-Just a whole lot of dc’s with the occasional corner.
+Just a whole lot of dc sts with the occasional corner.
 Making the last round as instructed will leave the tops of the hearts free so that they can flit backwards and forwards like butterfly wings.
+If you want to anchor them down, follow Alternative Round 10 below instead.

 If you would like to “anchor” the tops of your hearts instead, you can do it like this:

-Make a beginning corner. *Dc in the next 8 st’s (Photo 1).
+*Dc in the next 8 sts (Photo 1).
 Make the next dc through the back horizontal loop of the central tr of the heart hump AND the next dc from Round 9 (Photo 2).
 You will find the back horizontal loop just behind the back loop of the relevant treble crochet.
 Working through the back horizontal loop instead of the back loop will make the join invisible from the front (Photo 3).
 Photo 4 illustrates the dc made through both layers.
-Dc in the next 15 st’s.
+Dc in the next 15 sts.
 Dc into the next dc AND the central treble of the heart hump as before (so both layers).
-Dc in the next 8 st’s.
-Make a corner (Photo 5).* Repeat around, omitting the last corner, and join with a sl st. Bind off and work away your tails of yarn.
+Dc in the next 8 sts.
+Make a CORNER (Photo 5).*

 I have added an Optional Additional Round 11 to my square to get it to the same size as the others.
 You can find the instructions for that HERE.